Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: Performant RG for MIMO Systems with Application to FCS

 \subsection{CC-RG Simulations}

-With the capability to govern multiple inputs in general directions, the novel CC-RG was then tested on the ninth-order nonlinear FCS model.
+With the capability to govern multiple inputs in general directions, the novel CC-RG was then {applied to and} tested on the ninth-order nonlinear FCS model. { As we demonstrated that the FCS air-path has a low degree of nonlinearity in Section \ref{section:model-O9}, the assumption of a linear system required to prove BIBO stability of the Cascade RG and CS-RG (which together form the CC-RG) remain reasonable.}

-In the case of the FCS OER constraint problem, stack current $I_{st}$ would be placed last so that stack current load is only modified after pressure and flow are modified as much as possible.
-While the flow set-point RG uses a CS-RG, the pressure set-point RG uses the same algorithm as the {load governor} (\ref{eqn:kappa_for_RG}), as pressure set-points correlate negatively with OER.
+In the case of the FCS OER constraint problem, stack current $I_{st}$ would be placed last in the Cascade RG so that stack current load is only modified after pressure and flow are modified as much as possible.
+The flow set-point RG uses a CS-RG.
+The pressure set-point RG uses the same algorithm as the {load governor} (\ref{eqn:kappa_for_RG}), as pressure set-points correlate negatively with OER.
 This is because higher pressure results in greater resistance to airflow into the cathode, and because steep pressure requests can cause transient ETB closings that briefly but severely restrict airflow.
 Thus, governing supply manifold pressure is still necessary to maintain the minimum OER constraint in transient.

-Since the flow set-point uses the CS-RG formulation, its output must be further bounded to prevent physically aggressive or infeasible set-points.
-The final output of the flow RG is bounded within $\pm10\%$ of the desired reference $r(t)$, but this limit can be adjusted based on hardware and control specifications\footnote{In (\ref{eqn:RGap-CS-v}) the CS-RG calculates $v \in [v_{min},v_{max}]$.
-For the specific application of oxygen starvation protection for FCS, there is no maximum flow (i.e., $v_{max}=\infty$) when strictly considering OER constraints.
+The final output of the flow RG is bounded within $10\%$ {above} the desired reference $r$ { by setting $\alpha=0.1$ in \eqref{eqn:RGap-CS-RG-bounds}}, but this limit can be adjusted based on hardware and control specifications\footnote{ For the specific application of oxygen starvation protection for FCS, there is no maximum flow when strictly considering OER constraints.
 This may not remain true for surge/choke constraints as explored in \cite{vahidi_constraint_2005},\cite{vahidi_constraint_2007}, and unlimited flow is not a realistic way to operate physical compressors in any case.}.
-Because the applied airflow set-point can overshoot the desired set-point by at most $10\%$, the flow RG may not be able to maintain the OER constraint by itself.
-However, it does not have to, due to the actions of the load governor and pressure RG following it. { The CS-RG on the compressor mass flow set-point can become infeasible when a finite flow set-point does not exist to satisfy the minimum OER constraint.
-This would arise from the effect of stack current on OER being nearly instantaneous compared to the higher relative-order dynamics from compressor mass flow to OER.
-This case of flow RG infeasibility would also be handled by saturating the applied reference at its limit (as mentioned above, e.g., within $10\%$ above the desired flow reference) and then slowing down the pressure set-point and/or stack current load as needed downstream in the RG cascade.}